YasserAlansary/YasserAlansary/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am a detail-oriented Data Analyst with a strong background in data manipulation and analysis.
+I am a detail-oriented data analyst with a strong data manipulation and analysis background.
 Proficient in SQL, Python, and data visualization tools like Power BI and Tableau, I excel at transforming complex data into actionable insights.
 My experience includes working with diverse datasets to identify trends and drive strategic decision-making.
 I am passionate about leveraging data to solve business challenges and enhance operational efficiency.

 ## 🌐 Socials: